When I first started out, I thought posting every single day was the only way to be taken seriously as a blogger, can

 “I publish my posts at a time which fits with me, if that means no particular schedule, then so be it”.

 If that happens to be before 8 am or after 8 pm so be it.
 I try to keep to a basic schedule of Fridays and Sundays because that works for me, however, If I miss a day, I won’t lose sleep over it.
 I experimented with posting on the weekend around lunchtime as a trial to see how views were affected – Newsflash – they weren’t affected at all and if anything, improved.
 This is mainly because as my blog grows, posts are showing up more and more in organic searches and so even on days when I’m not “on it” I’m still getting views.
-I’m not as heavily reliant on social media to drive traffic to my blog as I was in the early days and I couldn’t be happier.
+I’m not as heavily reliant on social media to drive traffic to my blog as I was in the early days.

 I always allow around four weeks to try new products so that gives me plenty of time to get the photos done and the copy written.
 Having loosened the time-constraint shackles, I’m actually enjoying blogging much more than I did before when I felt under pressure.
 I’m finding a more relaxed approach to my blog schedule is better all round.

 “I plan on making the most of summer”

 I’ve already decided I’m going to spend more time outside this season, instead of sitting in the house tapping away on my keyboard as I was last summer.
 I intend to make the most of the warmer months with my family and keep things in perspective.

 Do you stick to a strict blogging schedule?
 I’d love to know your thoughts.
 Why not have a read of another of my blog maintenance tips.